aszczepanski/2048/README.md

 #### Running web application ####

-You may need to install websocket-client first:
+You may need to install the *websocket-client* first:
 ```
 pip install websocket-client
 ```